Storm (Marvel Comics): Weather control

 Storm has also demonstrated the ability to control natural forces that include cosmic storms, solar wind, ocean currents, and the electromagnetic field.
 She has demonstrated the ability to separate water molecules into oxygen and hydrogen via electrolysis, allowing her to breathe underwater.
 While in outer space, she is able to affect and manipulate the interstellar and intergalactic media.
 Storm can alter her visual perceptions so as to see the universe in terms of energy patterns, detecting the flow of kinetic, thermal and electromagnetic energy behind weather phenomena and can bend this energy to her will.

 Storm has been shown to be sensitive to the dynamics of the natural world, and her psionic powers over the weather are affected by her emotions.
 One consequence of this connection to nature is that she often suppresses extreme feelings to prevent her emotional state from resulting in violent weather.
-She has once sensed a diseased and dying tree on the X-Mansion grounds, detected objects within various atmospheric mediums—including water, and sensed the incorrect motion of a hurricane in the Northern Hemisphere and the gravitational stress on the tides by the Moon and Sun as well as the distortion of a planet's magnetosphere.
 Storm can view the Earth as weather patterns, and is able to precisely recognize her geographic position through interpretations of these patterns.
 Storm's mutant abilities are limited by her willpower and the strength of her body.
-Sentinels have considered Storm an Omega-level mutant on one occasion.